Complete Guide to Online Law School

 People who appreciate the practice of law and the skills of effective communication, research, and writing may wish to pursue an online law degree program.
 These online programs are available at the associate, bachelor’s, master’s, doctorate, and certificate level in a variety of law-oriented disciplines.
 Students can start working toward a wide variety of careers in the legal field by choosing a degree program in a specialized area of law such as paralegal studies, legal office administration, or legal studies.

 The American Bar Association (ABA) is an important programmatic accrediting body in the United States for Juris Doctor degree programs.
-As of 2014, the ABA does not accredit online law degree programs, so prospective lawyers should be aware that in most states, it is not currently possible to earn a law license by completing an online degree.
-Some undergraduate and graduate law-related programs are offered by accredited colleges and universities, however, and those accredited schools are listed in a database maintained by the US Department of Education.
+As of 2014, the ABA does not accredit online law degree programs, so it is not currently possible to earn a law license by completing an online degree.
+Accredited schools are listed in a database maintained by the US Department of Education.
+Read More

 Online associate degrees are available in law-related areas such as legal assistant or paralegal studies, court reporting, legal studies, law enforcement, and criminal justice.
 Associate programs combine general education courses with specialized courses that support a working understanding of the law, such as contracts, torts and personal injury, legal research and writing, and professional ethics.
 Online bachelor’s degree in legal studies, criminal justice, or paralegal studies can be used to help prepare students for law school or entry-level positions within the legal field.
 Bachelor's-level coursework is typically heavy in political science, communications, and writing.